Join us at 11am daily for our milking show . Watch our New Jersey cow up close.

-we have eight new lambs who will be joining our lambs in our 11.30 and 3 pm feeding sessions.
+we have four new lambs who will be joining our bottlefeeding team in our 11.30 and 3 pm feeding sessions.
+We hope to be getting new baby goats mid to late April.

-Our milking cow jordan has recently arrived and is getting used to being milked in front of our visitors
+Our milking cow Jodie has recently arrived and is getting used to being milked in front of our visitors

 Sooty and Sweep